School funding FAQs

 Q: How is a school’s budget calculated?

-A: Schools receive their indicative funding allocation in September, which is an estimate of how much funding each school will receive in 2018.
-This amount can change between now and the next school year, based on changes to enrolments.
+A: Schools receive their indicative funding allocation in September annually, which is an estimate of how much funding each school will receive in the following year.
+This amount can change between the release of the indicative SRP and the following school year, based on changes to enrolments.

 Q: Why do school budgets change?